Mum vs Dad: How do their parenting styles differ?

 These days, their oldest daughter, Nadia, wants to become a vet to pursue her love for helping animals.
 Their second daughter, Natasha, wants to be a firefighter.
 As for the youngest, Nadira?
 At 19-months old, it's still a long road ahead.
 But whatever their daughters' ambitions may be, like many other parents, both Shah and Evelyn are continuously working towards future-proofing the road ahead for their children.

 Parents want the best for their children.
 But this often means that they spend most of their savings on their children’s education or enrichment programmes.
 Don’t forget that by planning for your own retirement, you provide opportunities for your family to capture the precious moments in your child’s life.
-Let’s help you build that future, where you can experience the joys of your family life.
+Let us help you build that future – learn more about financial planning for your family today.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.